mvysny/solar-controller-client/README.md

 You can install Grafana and the Grafana CSV plugin, to visualize the CSV file as a nice set of charts.

+> WARNING: CSV file will get big over time: 0,5mb logged per day, 180mb file over a year.
+> Grafana WILL spend lots of CPU to parse the CSV file.
+Only use CSV for initial testing;
+> don't use for regular use.

 ## Sqlite

 The CSV file tends to grow quite quickly.
 If you intend to use this tool with Grafana,